 Current festive season worst in a decade amid chip shortage woes: FADA

-Current festive season worst in a decade amid chip shortage woes: FADA2 min read .
-Updated: 03 Nov 2021, 10:41 AM IST
+Current festive season worst in a decade amid chip shortage woes: FADA

 The dealer dispatches figures released by FADA for passenger vehicle segment shows a 22 per cent decline last month when compared to October of 2020.